 Fiji may be a small country but it is a tourism powerhouse.
 Being on an archipelago has its advantages, which include pristine beaches and secluded islets.
 It’s no wonder this tiny South Pacific nation gets its fair share of international students looking to spend time studying the flora and fauna of the world’s largest ocean, and the geography of some truly gorgeous islands.
-Take a closer look at what makes studying abroad in Fiji a great choice—whether you're interested in hotel management, getting up close with the fishies on a biology program, or are just looking for more options to study in Fiji for international students.
+Take a closer look at what makes study abroad in Fiji a great choice—whether you're interested in hotel management, getting up close with the fishies on a biology program, or are just looking for more options to study in Fiji for international students.

 Yasawa, an island group in western Fiji, is also a popular tourist destination and is home to several of Fij’s best-known beaches.
 Yasawa Island, the northernmost island in the group, boasts beaches with strong waves, perfect for surfers.
 For a more quiet location fit for relaxation, check out the Oarsmans Bay Lodge on Nacula Island, also in the Yasawa Group.
 It has a wonderful beach with waters emptying into a deep, peaceful lagoon.